 In order to simplify this process and remove some of the stress that goes along with setting your Item Library up for success, we’ve included definitions of common terms below (with links to some great resources), as well as a section devoted to frequently asked questions from sellers like you.

 What Is a Stock Keeping Unit (SKU)?

 A Stock Keeping Unit (SKU) is an internal identification number that consists of a unique series of letters and numbers, often referred to as a “SKU number” and/or “product code.”
 Sellers assign unique SKU numbers to products in order to identify items within their point of sale and inventory management system.
-If you use Square for Retail Plus, you also have the option to auto-generate SKUs through the Item Library of your online Square Dashboard.
+If you use Square for Retail Plus, you also have the option to auto-generate SKUs through the Square for Retail app on iOS and Square Register and through the Item Library of your online Square Dashboard.